MiCA Crypto License for CASP: All-in-One Licensing Services

 Class 1 CASPs – Advisory & Intermediary Services

-CASPs in this category provide advisory and intermediary services with limited exposure to client funds.
-While they face lighter regulatory requirements, they must still comply with licensing, transparency, and customer protection standards.
+CASPs of this category provide advisory and intermediary services with limited exposure to client funds.
+While they face simpler regulatory requirements, they still should comply with licensing, transparency, and customer protection standards.
 The minimum capital requirement for Class 1 CASPs is €50,000.

-- Executing crypto transactions on behalf of clients
+• Executing crypto transactions on behalf of the clients 🔄

 Class 2 CASPs – Custody & Exchange Services